sola-st/CodeMapper/README.md

 # CodeMapper: A Language-Agnostic Approach to Mapping Code Regions Across Commits

 CodeMapper address the code mapping problem in a way that is independent of specific program elements and programming languages.
 Given a code region in one commit, CodeMapper finds the corresponding region in another commit.
 To have a comprehensive understanding of this work, you can check out our [research paper](https://software-lab.org/publications/icse2026_CodeMapper.pdf) here.
+The artifact has been archived on Zenodo to ensure long-term availability and can be accessed at:

 ### Setup
 Choose one of the following options to set up the project: